m1nce/prize-harvest/README.md

 Attempts to use machine learning in order to make better informed decisions when making parlays on PrizePicks.

+## Full Documentation

+See the [Wiki](https://github.com/m1nce/prize-harvest/wiki) for full documentation, examples, ooperational details, and other information.

 <!-- LANGUAGES/FRAMEWORKS -->
 ## Built With